-- 1) All fasteners used to secure metal flashings must be No. 8 corrosion-resistant screw or expansion fastener with a low-profile head, and must be compatible with both the metal flashing material and the substrate. - 2) Cladding fasteners (screws) with gasketed washers, used as exposed fasteners for metal flashing, must be No. 8 or larger, and must be made of metal compatible with, and corresponding in colour to, the flashing material. - 3) Blind rivets are acceptable for securing two metal flashings together. - 4) Nails are not acceptable as fasteners.
+- 1) All fasteners used to secure metal flashings must be No. 8 corrosion-resistant screw or expansion fastener with a low-profile head and must be compatible with both the metal flashing material and the substrate. - 2) Cladding fasteners (screws) with gasketed washers, used as exposed fasteners for Linear Metal Flashings, must be No. 8 or larger, and must be made of metal compatible with, and corresponding in colour to, the flashing material. - 3) Blind rivets are acceptable for securing two Linear Metal Flashings together. - 4) Nails are not acceptable as fasteners.